estoneman/COMP330/README.md

 ## Getting Started
 In order to run the startings of our code on your system, there are a few things you must do.
 ### Prerequisites
 First, you must have installed a [JVM (Java Virtual Machine)](https://www.java.com/en/) installed as well as the library we are using to parse our json file called [JSON-SIMPLE](http://www.java2s.com/Code/Jar/j/Downloadjsonsimple11jar.htm).
+Ideally, you will have downloaded the JSON-SIMPLE library and saved it under an easily accessible directory.
 Once you have downloaded the two, you must append to your machine's CLASSPATH environment variable with the following command:

 ```bash
 export CLASSPATH=$CLASSPATH:/path/to/jar
 ```

+The path to jar means that you need to replace '/path/to/jar' with the path to the location where you saved the .jar file.
 You should now be able to run this program in whichever way suits you (i.e. IDE, command line, shell, etc)